Port Byron Central School District

 Port Byron Central School District is headquartered in the Village of Port Byron, Town of Mentz, County of Cayuga and State of New York.
 It serves 950 students from the predominantly rural towns of Mentz, Montezuma, Throop, and Conquest.
 Residents of these towns live in the Port Byron and Auburn postal areas.

+A small piece of the City of Auburn is in the district boundaries.